tum-lkn/HyperFLEX/INSTALLATION.md

 The provided example setup of HyperFLEX uses two PCs and in total 5/6 VMs.
 Hence, it is advised to have a sufficient amount of CPUs and RAM per PC (e.g. at least 4CPUs and at least 8GB per PC).

+Testing was done on ubuntu 14.04, hence, it is advised to use this version for VMs.

 PC1 contains:

 * VM1 - HyperFLEX Framework